klavgen/klavgen/README.tmpl.md

 Klavgen can also skip the usage of switch holders to generate just a case with normal switch holes.

+Note: Choc support is very early and not well tested.

 Limitations:

 - Configuring a keyboard requires code, it's not as easy as YAML